chpc-tech-eval/scc/tutorial4/README.md

 > Remember you need to delete the instance before you can redeploy the node using CircleCI

+> The `deploy_compute_node` directory can be used to illustrate how these steps can be implemented in practice.

 # Slurm Scheduler and Workload Manager